Chicago: Entertainment and the arts

 Other live-music genre which are part of the city's cultural heritage include Chicago blues, Chicago soul, jazz, and gospel.
 The city is the birthplace of house music (a popular form of electronic dance music) and industrial music, and is the site of an influential hip hop scene.
 In the 1980s and 90s, the city was the global center for house and industrial music, two forms of music created in Chicago, as well as being popular for alternative rock, punk, and new wave.
 The city has been a center for rave culture, since the 1980s.
 A flourishing independent rock music culture brought forth Chicago indie.
 Annual festivals feature various acts, such as Lollapalooza and the Pitchfork Music Festival.
-Lollapalooza originated in Chicago in 1991 and at first travelled to many cities, but as of 2005 its home has been Chicago.
+Lollapalooza originated in 1991 as a touring festival, but as of 2005 its home has been Chicago.
 A 2007 report on the Chicago music industry by the University of Chicago Cultural Policy Center ranked Chicago third among metropolitan U.S. areas in "size of music industry" and fourth among all U.S. cities in "number of concerts and performances".

 Chicago has a distinctive fine art tradition.
 For much of the twentieth century, it nurtured a strong style of figurative surrealism, as in the works of Ivan Albright and Ed Paschke.
 In 1968 and 1969, members of the Chicago Imagists, such as Roger Brown, Leon Golub, Robert Lostutter, Jim Nutt, and Barbara Rossi produced bizarre representational paintings.
 Henry Darger is one of the most celebrated figures of outsider art.

 Tourism

 Ferries offer sightseeing tours and water-taxi transportation along the Chicago River and Lake Michigan.

 In 2014, Chicago attracted 50.17 million domestic leisure travelers, 11.09 million domestic business travelers and 1.308 million overseas visitors.
 These visitors contributed more than billion to Chicago's economy.
-Upscale shopping along the Magnificent Mile and State Street, thousands of restaurants, as well as Chicago's eminent architecture, continue to draw tourists.
+Upscale shopping along the Magnificent Mile and State Street, thousands of restaurants, as well as Chicago's architecture, continue to draw tourists.
 The city is the United States' third-largest convention destination.
 A 2017 study by Walk Score ranked Chicago the sixth-most walkable of fifty largest cities in the United States.
 Most conventions are held at McCormick Place, just south of Soldier Field.
 Navy Pier, located just east of Streeterville, is 3000 ft long and houses retail stores, restaurants, museums, exhibition halls and auditoriums.
-Chicago was the first city in the world to ever erect a Ferris wheel.
-The Willis Tower (formerly named Sears Tower) is a popular destination for tourists.
+The Ferris wheel first appeared at the World's Columbian Exposition, held in Chicago in 1893.
+The Willis Tower, formerly named Sears Tower, is a popular destination for tourists.